basin-genesis-hub/bgh_atlas_/README.md

 In another terminal go to the bgh_atlas directory level and run the following commands

-* To Get the latest changes run
+* To Get the latest changes/update your repository run
 ```bash
 git pull
 ```